 After bath, little man gets his bottle (which I spoke about earlier), and then goes to bed.
 We have actually had to add a fifth B now that little man is older, and it comes after the bottle, which is brush teeth, but you don’t need to worry about that yet!

 Well, we’ve finally made it to the end of our list!
 People are going to buy your little one all sorts of toys, but you really only need a few when they are a newborn (or ever, trust me).
 The only toys your newborn needs are, something that makes noise, something that they can grab, and something that is eye-catching.
 Most of little man’s toys cover all of these!
 Our favorites are below!

 That’s it!
 Other than your obvious needs (crib, clothes, diapers, and wipes), this is all that is necessary for your newborn!
 Trust me when I say that simple is much better!
 If and when we have another child, I will be sure to take the simpler route!
 Everything else just becomes clutter.

 Need an easy way to get all of these items?
 Set up a baby registry on Amazon!
 They have everything above, and much, much more!
-Also, you get an awesome welcome box, when a single purchase is made!
+Also, you get an awesome welcome box (when a purchase is made), and some other really great perks!
 Create yours today!
-Plus some other really great perks!